‘Miracle at Manchester' movie premieres in San Diego for athlete whose cancer and tumor disappeared after prayer

 SAN DIEGO —

-‘Miracle at Manchester: The amazing story of Brycen Newman’ held their star-studded movie premiere in San Diego Saturday night.
+‘Miracle at Manchester' tells the remarkable story of Brycen Newman.
+There was a star-studded movie premiere in San Diego Saturday night.

 “In June 2015, high school sophomore Brycen Newman was diagnosed with medulloblastoma – a very aggressive and fast-growing brain cancer.
 One month after undergoing emergency surgery to remove a large tumor, doctors discovered three more tumors growing in the teen’s brain,” the movie’s website detailed.

-Days after thousands of students at Manchester High prayed over Newman, Doctors said his brain tumor and cancer miraculously disappeared.
+Days after thousands of students at Cathedral Catholic prayed over Newman; doctors said his brain tumor and cancer miraculously disappeared.

 His family said it was a miracle.